A holiday to Thailand means exploring some of the best beaches in Phuket and boat tours to the nearby islands.

 One of the best small beaches on Phuket.
 It is very secluded and almost remote despite it only being minutes from the hustle and bustle of Patong.
 The best way to visit is via a Long Tail charter and these transfers are generally only available during high season.
 We understand you can also access via a dirt road but have not yet tried.

 The beach is some 300m to 400m long and despite the relative inaccessibility still comes complete with a handful of bars/restaurants so really no excuse to not laze away a day.
+Don’t let the size fool you though.
+The sight of the beach is pretty mesmerizing, creating a relaxing atmosphere and the perfect place for you to take photos at one of the most rarely-visited beaches on the planet.
 No parasails or jet skis either which makes for a very welcome change from the bigger Phuket beaches.

 Kamala is the last of the ‘big’ beaches as we head north from Patong.
 Water and wave conditions are usually safe so again makes for a good family beach option.
 Following the demise of the Surin beachfront restaurants and bars in 2016, Kamala stands as one of very beaches to provide a proper ‘on-the-beach’ dining and drinking experience.